AmrMomtaz/Weather-Stations-Monitoring/README.md

 ## Weather Data Service

 Provides the current weather data to the weather stations performing the following steps:
-1) Receives an gRPC request from a weather station requesting the the current weather data.
+1) Receives a gRPC request from a weather station requesting the the current weather data.
 2) Makes API call to [**Open-Meteo**](https://open-meteo.com/).
 3) Sends the response back to the weather station using RPC.